worldbank/gld/Support/B - Country Survey Details/NGA/LFS/Converting between ICLS definitions.md

 In short, the ICLS 19 resolution restricts employment to *work performed for others in exchange for pay or profit*, meaning that own consumption work (e.g., subsistence agriculture or building housing for oneself) are not counted as employment.

-The GLD codes the harmonization’s `lstatus’ variable based on the concept used in the survey.
-This has been the case for all years in the Rwanda LFS.
-Nonetheless, it possible to alter the code so that it matches the previous definition.
+The GLD codes the harmonization’s `lstatus` variable based on the concept used in the survey.
+This has been the case for all years in the Nigeria LFS.
+Nonetheless, it possible to alter the code so that it matches the previous definition by simply delete two lines of code to define "N1" as shown below.

 # Current coding for the each survey of the Nigeria ILFS